TheLuoFengLab/ChemFM/finetuning/property_prediction/readme.md

   We also compared our results with other methods using different data splits on the MoleculeNet benchmark in our [paper](https://arxiv.org/pdf/2410.21422).

+  > [!IMPORTANT]
-  <font color="red">However, we exclude methods that are not open-sourced, do not adhere to the standard training and evaluation rules discussed above, or cannot be replicated based on our extensive replication experiments.</font>
+  > We exclude methods that are not open-sourced, do not adhere to the standard training and evaluation rules discussed above, or cannot be replicated based on our extensive replication experiments.

 <details>
   <summary>Click to expand the MoleculeNet results</summary>